cftr/cftr/README.md

+# Looking For New Maintainer
+I, htmlguy, have started a project I am more interested in than this one, and would like to hand this project off to somebody else.
+If you would like to own this project, just post an issue in the issues saying you want it and I will make you an administrator of the project.

 # The Calefactor Engine
 This repo stores the actual engine code.
 If you want to know about Calefactor (cftr), see https://cftr.github.io.